Fbeen/RetroLink/README.md

 - Settings are stored in flash
 - Persist after reboot
-- LED = primary UI without UART
+- LED is primary UI without UART

 ---